cloud-elements/devportal/docs/guides/formulas/forumulaSteps.md

 ## Retry Formula Execution Step
 Retries a formula instance execution with the same input data.
 The number of retry attempts can be configured, with a maximum of 5 attempts, and the retry time is set based upon an exponential backoff in minutes.
 The equation used for the exponential backoff is `round(e^x)` where `x` is the retry attempt number.

+Required Property:

-* `retryAttempts` is a required property
+* `retryAttempts`

 ## Request Step
 Makes an API call to one of our platform APIs.

-These steps will look the same as any elementRequest except they do not need an elementInstanceId property since these API calls are not element instance API calls but instead just calls to one of our platform APIs.
+These steps will look the same as any elementRequest, except that they do not need an elementInstanceId property.
+This is because these API calls are not element instance API calls, but instead just calls to one of our platform APIs.

 ```json
 {